The Enigma of Arthur Griffith: ‘Father of Us All’

 Almost a century after his untimely death in 1922, this lively new assessment looks at the man Michael Collins described as ‘father of us all’, and reclaims Griffith as the founder of both Sinn Féin and the Irish Free State.

 Since his death when President of Dáil Éireann, Griffith’s role has often been misrepresented.
-Too radical for Fine Gael, he was not militant enough for opponents of the Anglo-Irish Treaty.
-Kenny argues that efforts to ‘other’ Griffith as ‘un-Irish’ raise uncomfortable questions about Irish identity.
-Griffith is also shown to have become a scapegoat for Irish anti-Semitism, which he rejected, and his courage in signing the Treaty to end the War of Independence, when Éamon de Valera refused to go to London, is highlighted.
+Too radical for some, he was not militant enough for others.
+His legacy belongs to no single political party today.
+Colum Kenny argues that efforts to ‘other’ Griffith as ‘un-Irish’ raise uncomfortable questions about Irish identity.

-A dedicated nationalist and intellectual, as well as a skilled editor and balladeer, Griffith encouraged women to become involved in the struggle for national independence, and, unusually for his time, was able to distinguish between Oscar Wilde’s private life and his work.
-His complex relationships with W.B.
-Yeats and James Joyce are also revealed in significant new ways.
+A dedicated activist and intellectual, as well as a skilled editor and balladeer, Griffith knew what it meant to be poor.
+He encouraged women to get involved in the struggle for Irish independence, and, unusually for his time, distinguished between Oscar Wilde’s private life and his work.
+Griffith’s complex relationships with Maud Gonne, W.B.
+Yeats and James Joyce are revealed here in significant new ways.

-The Enigma of Arthur Griffith brings the real Arthur Griffith back into focus for a new generation.
+The Enigma of Arthur Griffith brings the ‘father of us all’ into focus for a new generation.

 Table of Contents